 - With the approval of the dean, students may withdraw from a semester course after the first two weeks and up to the tenth class day after midterm.
 Also with approval, students may withdraw from a quarter course up to half way through the course.
 The dean will consult with the student’s advisor and instructor before making a decision.
 For these courses the student’s record shows W and is not counted in computing the grade point average.
 The Late Course Withdrawal form is available in the academic dean’s office.

 - Any course withdrawal after the two weeks following midterm is an unauthorized withdrawal.
 An unauthorized withdrawal from a course is recorded as an F. This F is counted in the grade point average.
+Only under extenuating circumstances will a withdrawal be granted after the deadline.
+Confer with the academic dean’s office.

 - Potential implications of withdrawing from a course are (1) the student’s program may need to be extended, (2) financial aid may be affected, (3) family insurance rates may be affected, and (4) the student, if still a dependent, may have a tax issue.